fromcoaltogold/fromcoaltogold/README.md

 ## From Coal To Gold

-**Real Transformation Through Pressure 🖤💛**
+**Real stories.
+Real lessons.
+Real growth.**

 ## 🌍 About

-From Coal To Gold is a community for growth and transformation, helping people move from where they are to where they want to be.
-It’s about turning potential into real results through mindset, discipline, and consistency.
+From Coal To Gold is a media company that shares real stories and powerful lessons on mindset, discipline, and financial growth through engaging and entertaining content.

 ## 🎯 Mission